 Of course, it was perfect stage management by this most politically astute and media-savvy party leader.
 Nothing is more iconic of Britain than a foaming pint of real ale.
 And Greene King IPA initially seems like the perfect choice.
-Loathed by the trendy craft beer-drinking liberal London media elite, it was until recently the best-selling cask ale in Britain, the drink of the common man Farage pretends to be.
+Loathed by the trendy craft beer-drinking liberal London media elite, it was until recently the best-selling cask ale in Britain, the drink of the common man whom Nigel pretends to be.

 Hopped beers first became popular in England in the fifteenth century, when they were imported into East Anglia (Greene King's home) from Holland and Zeeland.
 The first recorded imports were for Dutch workers who weren't great fans of sweet, Old English ale.
 (While hops were among a range of other flavourings used in beer from at least the 8th century, they start being mentioned with increasing regularity from the early fifteenth century).
-Their tastes soon caught on with the English.
+The tastes of the Dutch soon caught on with the English.
 Over the next century, immigrants from Holland and Zeeland settled in England and began brewing hopped beer that was so good it was exported back to the continent.

 By the seventeenth century there was a thriving hop industry across the Weald of Kent.
 This was established by refugees from the Low Countries, fleeing religious persecution.
 Hop farms went on to become a defining feature of Kent - which is part of Farage's constituency as an MEP - thanks entirely to European immigrants.